Skip links

 Workplaces need to comply with OSHA regulations.
 Otherwise, they can get penalized.
 Getting OSHA certification will help them avoid these penalties.
 It will also help establish a reputation for being an occupational safety and health leader.
 There are two major types of industries.
 General and construction industry, so whichever course you undertake will vary largely based on that industry.

 Entry-level employees can benefit by registering for our OSHA 10-hour certification courses.
 However, requirements may differ from workplace to workplace.
-On the other hand, the OSHA 30-hour certification courses entails training for site leads, managers, etc. — those responsible for safety.
+On the other hand, the OSHA 30-hour certification courses entail training for site leads, managers, etc. — those responsible for safety.

 Outreach Trainer OSHA Certification